• RECIPES

 Instructions

-• Preheat oven to 425F and grease an 8x8 baking dish, or spray with non-stick cooking spray.
+• Preheat oven to 425F and grease an 8x8 baking pan with non-stick spray or vegetable oil.

-• In a measuring cup, add milk and vinegar and set it aside for at least 5 minutes.
+• In a spouted measuring cup, add 1 ½ cups milk and 4 tablespoons vinegar and set it aside for at least 5 minutes.
+This will lightly curdle and creates a buttermilk that provides extra moisture.

-• In a large bowl, whisk together cornmeal, all-purpose flour, sugar, baking powder, salt, and baking soda.
+• Using a large bowl, whisk together dry ingredients: all-purpose flour of your choice, cornmeal, sugar, baking powder, sea salt and baking soda.

 Notes